antonosmond/k8s-route53/README.md

       restartPolicy: Never
       containers:
       - name: kubernetes-dashboard-dns
-        image: antonosmond/k8s-route53
+        image: antonosmond/k8s-route53:latest
         env:
         - name: SERVICE_NAME
           value: kubernetes-dashboard
         - name: SERVICE_NAMESPACE # optional - defaults to 'default'
           value: kube-system
-        - name: HOSTED_ZONE_ID
-          value: A1B1CD23ABCDEF
-        - name: DNS_NAME
+        - name: FQDN
-          value: kubernetes-dashboard
+          value: kubernetes-dashboard.example.com
         - name: EVALUATE_TARGET_HEALTH # optional - defaults to 'true'
           value: "true"
 ```

-In the example, assuming the hosted zone ID had the domain example.com, the result would be a route53 alias record for kubernetes-dashboard.example.com which points to the AWS load balancer for the kubernetes service named kubernetes-dashboard.
+The result from the example above would be a Route53 alias record with the FQDN kubernetes-dashboard.example.com which points to the AWS load balancer for the kubernetes service named kubernetes-dashboard.